How to Connect MetaMask to Polygon (2026)

 Step 1 — Open MetaMask and Find the Network Selector

 Open MetaMask by clicking the extension icon in your browser, or opening the app on mobile.
 At the top of the MetaMask window, you’ll see the current network name — by default it shows “Ethereum Mainnet.”
+Click on that network name.
+A dropdown appears showing your available networks.

 Step 2 — Check if Polygon is Already Listed

 In the network dropdown, look for “Polygon Mainnet.”
 MetaMask now includes Polygon in its default network list, so it may already be there.
+If you see it, click it.
+Your MetaMask is now connected to Polygon.
+You can skip to Step 4.

 Step 3 — Add Polygon Manually